KHN’s ‘What the Health?’: Abortion Politics Front and Center

 Abortion opponents are hoping the court will overturn the landmark Roe v.
 Wade decision legalizing the procedure.
 But that could also set the court up for a major backlash and complaints about its politicization.

-Also this week, Rovner interviews KHN’s Aneri Pattani, who reported the latest KHN-NPR “Bill of the Month” feature about two similar jaw surgeries with two very different price tags.
+Also this week, Rovner interviews KHN’s Aneri Pattani, who reported the latest KHN-NPR “Bill of the Month” feature about a covid test that cost as much as a luxury car.
 If you have an outrageous medical bill, you’d like to send us, you can do that here.

 Plus, for extra credit, the panelists recommend their favorite health policy stories of the week they think you should read too: